Back to Resources

 Swipe to view more

-*Note: The amount has been updated to €11,904 for 2026 (previously €11,208 in 2022-2024).
+*Note: The amount is updated to €11,904 for 2026.
 German authorities review this annually.
 Always verify the current amount on the official German Federal Foreign Office website before applying.

 ProviderSetup FeeMonthly FeeProcessing TimeIndia SupportBest For

-Fintiba€159€9.901–2 weeksGood online supportStudents who want fast, digital setup
+Fintiba€159€9.901–2 weeksGood online supportStudents who want fast, digital setup and high brand trust

-Coracle€99€01–2 weeksGoodBudget-conscious students
+Coracle€99€01–2 weeksGoodBudget-conscious students (no monthly fee)

 Swipe to view more